bandanna2k/parkrun-stats/README.md

 limit 10;
 ```

-## Course Event Summary with finishers not entered
+## Course Event Summary with finishers not entered (needs back filling)
 ```
 select count(1) from course_event_summary where finishers is null;
 ```